Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 It can also help to improve cardiovascular and muscular endurance.

-The fast-paced nature of the exercise burns calories and torches body fat, making it an excellent exercise for weight loss [1].
+The fast-paced nature of the physical exercise burns calories and torches body fat, which, according to the National Institute of Health (NIH), makes it an excellent exercise for weight loss [1].

 Additionally, because it requires a full-body workout, it can be time-efficient for those looking to maximize their training in a limited amount of time.